niekdw/niekdw.github.io/content/post/second-brain.md

 ---
-title: "Book notes: Building a Second Brain"
+title: "Book notes: Building a Second Brain - Tiago Forte"
 date: 2022-07-16T21:07:49+02:00
 ---

-# Building a Second Brain - Tiago Forte

 Unlike modern readers, who follow the fow of a narrative from beginning to end, early modern Englishmen read in fts and  starts and jumped from book to book.
 They broke texts into fragments and assembled them.